SMFSW/CaptureTimer/README.md

 notes:
-use of MsTimer2 library for AVR architecture use of DueTimer library for SAM architecture: Timer0 (-> needs to be reworked if other arm core) use of NONE library for ESP8266 architecture (-> needs to be implemented)
+use of MsTimer2 library for AVR architecture use of DueTimer library for SAM architecture: Timer0 (-> needs to be reworked if other arm core) use of NONE library for ESP8266 architecture

 Usage: